Understanding Hail Damage: A Homeowner's Complete Guide

 Hail Size and Damage Correlation

 The National Weather Service classifies hail by size.
 Pea-sized hail (1/4 inch) rarely damages quality roofing.
 Quarter-sized hail (1 inch) typically causes cosmetic damage.
 Golf ball-sized hail (1.75 inches) creates severe functional damage requiring replacement.
-Georgia experiences all these hail sizes during severe weather season, with the northern metro Atlanta area particularly susceptible to large hail from supercell thunderstorms.
+Georgia experiences all these hail sizes during severe weather season, with the northern metro Atlanta area - including Roswell and Dunwoody - particularly susceptible to large hail from supercell thunderstorms.

 The Insurance Claim Process